Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Car Seat Placement in 3D

-\paragraph{{Computation time and comparison to TrajOpt}} For the test cases, we vary the translation of the target seat pose and compute the corresponding target joint configurations via inverse kinematics.
+\paragraph{Computation time and comparison to TrajOpt} For evaluation of computation time, we vary the target seat pose and compute the corresponding joint configurations via inverse kinematics.
 A total of 194 test cases are evaluated, and the results are reported in Fig.~\ref{fig:sia20d_car_seat_planner_computation_time}.
-The median computation time is approximately 81\,ms, comprising 50\,ms for updating the obstacle subsets, 3\,ms for solving the lower-level problems, and 27\,ms for solving the upper-level \gls{nlp} subproblems.
-To benchmark numerical performance, we compare the proposed method with TrajOpt.
+The median computation time is approximately 81\,ms, comprising 50\,ms for updating the obstacle subsets, 3\,ms for finding the lower-level maximizers, and 27\,ms for solving the upper-level \gls{nlp} subproblems.
+To benchmark numerical performance, we compare the proposed method with TrajOpt~\cite{Schulman2014}.
 For a fair comparison, we use the same number of discretization intervals, consider only the discrete-time collision-avoidance constraints, and include only the collision avoidance between the car and the seat, i.e., collision concerns between the robot joints and between the seat and the joints are neglected.
 For the test case provided in the open-source code, the computation times for TrajOpt and TrajOpt-IFOPT are 1089\,ms and 826\,ms, respectively.

-\paragraph{{Collision-avoidance satisfaction at finer grids}} Since the collision avoidance is enforced over a relatively coarse grid, the seat may penetrate the car between the grid points.
-We evaluate the satisfaction of the collision-avoidance conditions at a finer grid (see Fig.~\ref{fig:sia20d_car_seat_planner_signed_distance}).
-The maximum constraint violation is 48\,mm.
+\paragraph{Collision-avoidance satisfaction at finer grids} We evaluate the satisfaction of the collision-avoidance conditions on a grid that is ten times finer than the grid on which the constraints are enforced.
+As shown in Fig.~\ref{fig:sia20d_car_seat_planner_signed_distance}, the maximum constraint violation is 48\,mm.
 Distances greater than zero are not computed and are plotted as zeros.

-\subsection{{Model Predictive Control}}
+\subsection{Model Predictive Control}

-While the open-loop trajectory planning provides a trajectory for the robot arm to follow, in reality, the pose of the car may not exactly match the modeled configuration.
-To address this mismatch, it is beneficial for the robot to measure the car environment online using Lidar sensors and to adapt its control inputs in an \gls{mpc} framework.
-While the open-loop planning focuses on the entire trajectory and uses a relatively coarse grid, the \gls{mpc} focuses on a shorter prediction horizon, during which the robot arm does not necessarily reach the target configuration.
-A finer time grid is employed to achieve improved collision avoidance.
+While the open-loop planning provides a trajectory for the robot arm to follow, real-world discrepancies (e.g., car pose or car configuration mismatches) require online adaptation.
+The robot can use LiDAR to sense the environment and adapt its control inputs in an \gls{mpc} framework.
+Compared to open-loop planning, the \gls{mpc} focuses on a shorter prediction horizon and employs a finer time grid to achieve improved collision-avoidance performance.